Power Apps, Custom Connectors and Application Registrations

 The service principal objects are what you see when you select the Enterprise applications page.

-The Service Principal Objects are what you see when you select the Enterprise applications page
+I reviewed the Service Principal Objects on the Enterprise applications page

-The Service Principal Objects are what you see when you select the Enterprise applications page
+I reviewed the Service Principal Objects on the Enterprise applications page